cointop-sh/cointop/README.md

 - Help menu
 - Offline cache
 - Works on macOS, Linux, and Windows
-- It's very lightweight; have it running all day!
+- It's very lightweight; can be left running for weeks

 ## Installing